'Community Hero Award' Presented To Sisters In Christ

 Safe Zone STRIVIN' Hub

-Sisters In Christ operates the Safe Zone hub for COMBAT’s Striving Together to Reduced Violence In Neighbors (STRIVIN’) initiative in Raytown.
+Sisters In Christ operates the Safe Zone hub for COMBAT’s Striving Together to Reduced Violence In Neighborhoods (STRIVIN’) initiative in Raytown.
 Whitney and her Safe Zone staff perform in-take evaluations of at-risk youth and their families referred to Sisters In Christ—with the referrals coming from other STRIVIN’ collaborators, including Raytown Schools.
 Then Sisters In Christ coordinates with other COMBAT-funded agencies in the community to provide those services the youth and family need.

 “Carolyn is really committed to STRIVIN’ making a difference in Raytown,” COMBAT Director Vince Ortega said.
 “You could say for Carolyn and Sisters In Christ 'going above and beyond' is something they do day in and day out, especially this last year.”